 Matthews says his research laboratory is one of a few labs he is aware of that are studying the effects of alcohol in aged rats, which will help them better understand why humans become more sensitive to the effects of alcohol as they age.

-Partnering with Mayo Clinic experts
+Collaborating with Mayo Clinic experts

-Thanks to a UW-Eau Claire-Mayo Clinic Health System research partnership agreement, Matthews and his undergraduate student research team are working closely with Dr. Doo-Sup Choi, a neuroscientist and professor at Mayo Clinic in Rochester, Minnesota, whose work focuses on neurobehavioral and addictive disorders.
+Thanks to a UW-Eau Claire-Mayo Clinic Health System research collaboration agreement, Matthews and his undergraduate student research team are working closely with Dr. Doo-Sup Choi, a neuroscientist and professor at Mayo Clinic in Rochester, Minnesota, whose work focuses on neurobehavioral and addictive disorders.

 Using cutting-edge technology, Choi investigates the impact of alcohol use on neurobiology and cognition.